Find out how to compete in dressage with your American Quarter Horse, plus earn AQHA points, awards and Incentive Fund money.

 More About AQHA Dressage

 Watch The American Quarter Horse Journal for continued articles about dressage and how it can be used with your current program.
-Look for continued updates on the addition of western dressage in AQHA.
+Here are some great resources: Fact Sheet, FAQ, Exhibitor Facts, Show Management Fact Sheet for Dressage.
 And don’t forget to ask your local show management to host an event in your area and join other dressage enthusiasts in competition.